CityAplons/AirInterface-ROS/README.md

 # DroneArm control algorithms

-> Environment was created on Debian Buster for Raspberry Pi 4 (Raspbian64)
+> Environment was created and tested on Debian Buster for Raspberry Pi 4 (Raspbian64)
 > ROS Noetic

 ## Installation